bigcatsfolio/Real-codes/README.md

 Efficiency : How well a solution uses resources like time , space and energy

 Optimization : Best Possible Solution by fine-tuning where resources can be compromised

+Note : A readable and maintainable program is more desirable than a slightly "optimized" but less clear version.